On this page:

 Leverage information literacy skills

-Generative AI tools can sometimes provide misleading and/or false information.
-Use tools to help students learn how to evaluate the accuracy and validity of generative AI tool responses.
-Work with your academic liaison or informationist to provide training on information literacy skills.
+Generative AI tools can sometimes provide misleading and/or false information, often referred to as hallucinations.
+Consider reviewing the video titled “Confabulations – Why AI Makes Things Up”, under “What are Generative AI Tools?”, for further explanation.
+Knowing this, students should be encouraged to develop AI literacy to evaluate the accuracy and validity of generative AI tool responses.
+As this literacy is evolutionary and in its infancy, faculty are encouraged to work with your academic liaison or informationist to provide training on information literacy skills.

 Encourage collaboration-based assessments